pretix/pretix-docs/docs/guides/integrations/hubspot.md

 After setting up exports to HubSpot, you should confirm that the configuration works as intended.
 You should also do this after making changes to the configuration.

-In order to check for errors that may have occured during the export to HubSpot, navigate to :navpath:Your Event:.
+In order to check for errors that may have occured during the export to HubSpot, navigate to :navpath:Your event:.
 If errors have occurred, the dashboard will display a yellow warning box at the top.

 ![Event dashboard displaying, among other things, a yellow warning box with the text 'Orders in this event could not be synced to an external system as configured' and a purple button labeled 'Show sync problems'. ](../../assets/screens/hubspot/integration-error-dashboard.png "Dashboard Error")

-Alternatively, you can navigate to :navpath:Your Event → :fa3-wrench: Settings → HubSpot:.
+Alternatively, you can navigate to :navpath:Your event → :fa3-wrench: Settings → HubSpot:.
 This page will also display a warning box if errors have occurred.

 ![Page titled 'HubSpot Integration', displaying, among other things, a yellow warning box with the text 'Orders in this event could not be synced to an external system as configured' and a purple button labeled 'Show sync problems'. ](../../assets/screens/hubspot/integration-error.png "HubSpot Integration Error")